Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Paradise Point - Hollywell has 26 active public transport stops.
-These are served by buses on three different routes, offering a total of 1,251 weekly passenger trips.
-The average distance from residents to the nearest stop is 372 meters.
+Paradise Point - Hollywell has 26 active public transport stops, all of which are bus stops.
+These stops are served by three different routes that together facilitate 1,251 weekly passenger trips.
+The accessibility of these transport services is considered good, with residents on average located 372 meters from the nearest stop.

-On average, there are 178 trips per day across all routes, which equates to about 48 weekly trips per stop.
+On a daily basis, there are an average of 178 trips across all routes, which equates to approximately 48 weekly trips per individual stop.

 Frequently Asked Questions - Transport